kubesphere/website/content/en/docs/devops-user-guide/how-to-use/pipeline-settings.md

   ![code-source-github](/images/docs/devops-user-guide/using-devops/pipeline-settings/code-source-github.png)

   If you select **GitHub**, you have to specify the token for accessing GitHub.
-You can click **Get Token** to generate a new token on GitHub.
-Click **Confirm** after entering the token and you can view your repository on the right.
+If you have created a credential with your GitHub token in advance, you can select it from the drop-down list, or you can click **Create a credential** to create a new one.
+Click **Confirm** after selecting the token and you can view your repository on the right.
 Click the **√** icon after you finish all operations.

   {{</ tab >}}